 On April 3, 2017, GasLog Partners entered into an unsecured five-year term loan of \$45,000 and a five-year revolving credit facility of \$30,000 with GasLog (together, the "Sponsor Credit Facility").
 The term loan facility was terminated on March 23, 2018.
-The revolving credit facility provides for an availability period of five years and accrues interest at a rate of 9.125% per annum with an annual 1.0% commitment fee on the undrawn balance.
+The revolving credit facility provided for an availability period of five years and accrues interest at a rate of 9.125% per annum with an annual 1.0% commitment fee on the undrawn balance.
 On November 14, 2019, the Partnership drew down \$10,000 under the revolving credit facility, which was subsequently repaid on December 31, 2019.
-As of December 31, 2021, the outstanding balance of the Sponsor Credit Facility is nil.
+The Sponsor Credit Facility matured in March 2022.

-The Sponsor Credit Facility contains customary events of default, including non-payment of principal or interest, breach of covenants or material inaccuracy of representations, default under other material indebtedness and bankruptcy.
-In addition, the Sponsor Credit Facility covenants require that at all times GasLog must continue to control, directly or indirectly, the affairs or composition of the Partnership's board of directors and any amendment to our Partnership Agreement, in the reasonable opinion of the lender, must not be adverse to its interests in connection with the Sponsor Credit Facility.
+The Sponsor Credit Facility contained customary events of default, including non-payment of principal or interest, breach of covenants or material inaccuracy of representations, default under other material indebtedness and bankruptcy.
+In addition, the Sponsor Credit Facility covenants required that at all times GasLog must continue to control, directly or indirectly, the affairs or composition of the Partnership's board of directors and any amendment to our Partnership Agreement, in the reasonable opinion of the lender, must not be adverse to its interests in connection with the Sponsor Credit Facility.